Lethalz/ZetV2/Guitar/Circle of fifths.md

 <img src = 'https://miro.medium.com/v2/resize:fit:1100/format:webp/1*ihEohPybHu0ourZkFHba-Q.png'>

-Order Of Sharps: F C G D A E B (Father Charles Goes Down And Ends Battle) Order Of Flats: B E A D G C F (Big Ed Actin' Dirty Go Call Father)
+Order Of Sharps: F C G D A E B (Father Charles Goes Down And Ends Battle)(Fast Cars Go dangerously around every bend ) Order Of Flats: B E A D G C F (Big Ed Actin' Dirty Go Call Father) BEADGo Car Fast

 Used in the circle to determine which sharp is in each scale In the scale of G (1 sharp) you go down the order of sharps in get this.. order